1994 United States Senate election in California

 The 1994 United States Senate election in California was held November 8, 1994.
 Incumbent Democratic U.S. Senator Dianne Feinstein won re-election to her first full term.
 By a margin of 1.9%, this election was the closest race of the 1994 Senate election cycle.
+This election was the first time ever that an incumbent Democratic Senator from California was re-elected or won re-election to this seat.